 a boy and his dog design

 A Boy and His Dog, is a home-based graphic design studio that opened in New York City's Greenwich Village in 1993.
 After 20 years in New York, Robert returned home to help his father after back surgery, and mother after a broken wrist.
 In time his father was diagnosed with Alzheimer's.
 After he passed in 2013 Robert continued to care of his ailing Mother while doing the occasional design work.
 At the start of 2018 she was moved into a nursing home.
-This leaves Robert free to search for new work opportunities.
-No matter where we are, we continue to guarantee squirrel free work.
+This leaves Robert once again free to search for freelance design work.
+No matter where we are, we continue to guarantee to provide squirrel free work.

 robert brook allen